 For EU customers, please supply your VAT number when prompted to avoid being charged VAT.

 There is some urgency as the pyramid must be completed before the elderly Pharaoh dies.

 Decide whether to build a single large pyramid or two small ones, which stone quarry to use and on which site to build.
-At the same time you need to work out how long it’s all going to take and how much it will cost.
-In addition a scale model is needed - so the Pharaoh sees what he’s getting for his money - and an impressive sales slogan to appeal to his emotions.
+At the same time you need to work out how much it will cost, stay in budget and assess how long it’s all going to take - the Pharaoh is not getting any younger.
+In addition, in face-to-face sessions of The Pyramid Game, a scale model is needed - so the Pharaoh sees what he’s getting for his money.
+In virtual sessions there is, instead, a 'Squares Problem', which if resolved correctly will give gravitas to the team's reputation.
+An impressive sales slogan to appeal to his emotions is needed.
 Finally teams make short presentations - along with all the other contenders.
-The cheapest quote for building, within the time, wins - and in the event of a tie, the model and slogan are deciding factors.
+The cheapest quote for building, within budget and within the time frame, wins - and in the event of a tie, the sales slogan and quality of the presentation will be the deciding factors.

 Plenty for teams to display their skills – and plenty to assess (Observer’s Forms supplied).
-This is a timeless Northgate activity aimed at improving teamwork, very popular, and very reasonably priced.
+This is a timeless Northgate activity aimed at improving teamwork, very popular, and excellent value for money.